amazingBastard/credit-card-form/README.md

 Using the collection_helpers package we can add helpers on the server side for your collections.
 This gives us an added advantage since we won't need to subscribe to the collection on the client.

 We can also add Methods to the collection via the Meteor.method function.
 In this example I just created a method to insert new cards.
+I placed the methods in the server: **/server/methods/cards.js**

-See the code for this in: **/models/cards.js**
+You can find the code for the cards model in: **/models/cards.js**

 ### Router